freelawproject/free.law/README.md

 This is [the website for Free Law Project][fl].
 Like the rest of our work, it is developed in the open and can be edited by other people, like you.
 See a typo?
 Fix it!
 Want to make the site look better?
 Go for it!

-This site uses the Pelican static site generator.
+This site uses the [Pelican static site generator][pelican], which means that there is no database, no dynamic code on the site, aside from what JavaScript can do in your browser.
+The entire site is here -- in Github -- and you can render it yourself, work on it locally, and even host it on your own server if you wanted to (though we'd send our shark lawyers after you).

 ## Installation

+If you want to work on the site, the thing to do is install the dependencies.
+All of them are Python dependencies, so if you have Python installed, you can probably do this pretty quickly.

-1. Make a virtualenv and activate it.
+1. Optional but recommended: Make a virtualenv and activate it.

+    If you don't know how to do this or why you'd want to, it's something that you'll want to learn eventually, but you can probably skip this step if you just want to get to blogging.
+Skipping this step may cause problems, but probably won't.
+If you want to learn more about virtualenv and its virtues, [it's a pretty quick read][venv].
+I also recommend [virtualenvwrapper][wrap], which makes virtualenv easier to use.
+It's not essential though.

 1. Download this repository:

+    If you don't have [Git][g], install it, then run:

         git clone https://github.com/freelawproject/free.law.git

 1. Install the requirements file:

+    If you're using virtualenv, make sure it's activated, then:

         cd free.law
         pip install -r requirements.txt

-1. Install the pelican-plugins in a directory next to your current directory.
+1. Install the `pelican-plugins` in a directory next to your current directory.

         cd ..
         git clone https://github.com/getpelican/pelican-plugins.git

-    You will now have all the dependencies, including the Amazon command line tool, installed.
+    You will now have all the dependencies installed.

-1. If you're somebody that has permission to push the content to Amazon, configure the two Amazon tools by running:
+1. Most people can skip this step, but if you're somebody that has permission to push the content to Amazon, configure the two Amazon tools by running:

         s3cmd --configure